Uber

 Uber Driver stories Uber Driver stories Uber Driver stories

-Uber drivers come from all walks of life.
-Whether they drive to support their passion or to earn extra cash, each story is unique and inspiring.
+Uber drivers come from all walks of life, each story is unique and inspiring.
 Elevating the human story and motivation why people partner with Uber was the focus for three EMEA drivers Stories.

-To find the most inspiring true human stories we had to find the most valuable aspect first – the story tellers.
+To find the most inspiring stories, we had to find the most valuable aspect first – the story tellers.

-Telling a true story that is valuable and relevant for potential Uber drivers was the objective.
-Creating connections at scale through various platforms, channels and media with content that reflects the audience their thinking, values, people and communities they care about.
-The team set out to find the most compelling stories for each sub-region; Russia, Middle east and South Africa.
-Interviewing drivers to get to the why they partner with Uber.
-Focussing on topics that drive conversation and consideration.
+Telling a true story that is valuable and relevant for potential Uber drivers.
+Creating connections at scale through various medias with content drivers about for Russia, Middle east and South Africa.
+Interviewing drivers on why they partner with Uber.
 To bring the stories to life we teamed up with leading directors from around the globe.

 ...I love taking people around Riyadh, I really feel like I’m helping people.